 Step 9: Instruct students to read Act II during this class period and think about its role as the rising action.
 Remind them that the rising action is where events start to get interesting.
 During the rising action, the events begin moving towards the climax of the story.
 Ask students to revisit the Plot Diagram printable and write a few main events from Act II on the diagram that support this act as the rising action of the play.

 Step 10: After reading, ask the students to share where they found the anachronism.
 The example is in Scene 1 when the clock strikes 3 AM, as there were no clocks in 44 B.C.
 Discuss why Shakespeare might have written a clock into this play.

 Step 11: As you close this class period, review the many conflicts presented thus far.
 Why is Brutus reluctant to give in to the other senators and plot against Caesar?
 Ask students to make predictions on how Brutus might ultimately handle this situation.
 Review any uses of the Author's Tools found in the handout.

-PART III - Students will read ACT III during this class period.
+Students will read ACT III during this class period.

 Step 12: Before reading, introduce the term foreshadowing as a writer's technique to clue the reader or audience that something specific is about to happen.
 Ask the students to find the example of foreshadowing in Act III while reading.

 Step 13: Instruct students to read Act III during this class period and think about its role as the climax.
 Remind students that the climax is where the events turn around and change direction.
 During the climax, a surprise occurs, and in this case Cassius and Brutus lose control of the Roman people, who begin seeing them as murderers instead of heroes.
 Ask students to revisit the Plot Diagram printable and write a few main events from Act III on the diagram that support this act as the climax of the play.